tcort/markdown-link-check/README.md

 * `opts` optional options object containing any of the following optional fields:
   * `baseUrl` the base URL for relative links.
   * `showProgressBar` enable an ASCII progress bar.
-  * `httpHeaders` to apply url specific headers, see example below.
+  * `httpHeaders` to apply URL specific headers, see example below.
 * `callback` function which accepts `(err, results)`.
   * `err` an Error object when the operation cannot be completed, otherwise `null`.
   * `results` an array of objects with the following properties: